jamesdonoh/data-mining/report.md

 In order to perform classification on the dataset it is necessary to select a suitable attribute to represent the 'class' of each accident.
 The `Accident_Severity` attribute was selected as it represents a significant feature of the accident that we would like to be able to predict based on other features.
 In real world terms, this means that an accurate classifier model could predict which types of accidents are likely to be the most serious based on their other characteristics.

-## Choice of classifier
+## Choice of classifier and features

-Hill used cross-tabulation to identify clusters of vehicle maneouvres that are heavily represented in the accident data, including one where another vehicle turns right while the TWMV performs any manoeuvre [-@hill, p. p10].
+Hill used cross-tabulation to identify clusters of vehicle maneouvres that are heavily represented in the accident data, including a group where another vehicle turns right while the TWMV performs any manoeuvre [-@hill, p. p10].
 It is of interest to know which combination(s) of maneouvres are likely to result in a severe or fatal accident.
 Put another way, we would like to be able to predict the probability of an accident belonging to a given severity class, based on the maneouvres involved.
 We will assume that the type of each manoeuvre is independent of the other.

 The naïve Bayes algorithm uses probability theory to find the most likely classification [@bramer, p.
 22].
 It is called naïve because the algorithm operates on the assumption that the effect of each attribute value on the classification is equally important and independent of the other attributes, but is known to often give surprisingly good results in practice [@bramer, p.
 26].
 By exploring this relatively straightforward probablistic model, we follow Witten et al.'s advice to try the simplest things first [-@witten, ch.
 4].

-One reason for choosing this algorithm is that the dataset contains a large number of missing values, and naïve Bayes naturally handles missing values by omitting any such attribute from its calculations [@witten, ch.
+Another reason for choosing this algorithm is that the dataset contains a large number of missing values, and naïve Bayes naturally handles missing values by not including such attributes in its calculations [@witten, ch.
 4].
-By contrast, algorithms such as decision trees require special handling for missing values (such as treating them as values in their own right, or splitting instances; [@witten, ch.
+By contrast, algorithms such as decision trees require special handling for missing values (such as treating them as values in their own right, or splitting instances - [@witten, ch.
 3]).

 ## Parameters